TNG/junit-dataprovider/README.md

 #### May I move a junit-dataprovider into a separate class?

 > Of course, just move it to any from the test case accessible class and annotate it as usual with
-> properly and use it with additionally specifying the location, see [Usage example](#usage-example).
+> properly and use it with additionally specifying the location, see [Usage examples](#usage-examples).

 Requirements